Your test results and next steps

 If your test results were negative, and you were exposed to a person who has or may have COVID-19:

-Stay in self-isolation for 14 days after your last exposure to the person with COVID-19.
+Stay in self-isolation for 14 days after your last exposure to the person with COVID-19 unless you are fully vaccinated and do not have symptoms.
 Children or those requiring support with daily living can isolate together with a caregiver.

-You may need to get tested again, depending on when you were first tested:
+You may need to get tested again, depending on when you were first tested even if you are fully vaccinated:

 - If you don’t have symptoms and were tested earlier than 7 days from your last exposure to the person with COVID-19, repeat the test on or after day 10.